cle-b/lymbo/README.md

 ====
 ```

-n the example above, the tests were executed independently.
+In the example above, the tests were executed independently.
 As a result, they may have been run in parallel by multiple workers.

 We can group the tests to ensure they run sequentially on the same worker.
 In the example below, we will group the tests by function and execute a test collection to print the test plan: